GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-windows.md

 </details>
 <details>
   <summary>d.
-Remove current anitivirus solution on the device</summary><br>
+Remove current antivirus solution on the device</summary><br>

   1. In the search box on the taskbar, type **regedit**.
   2. Choose **Registry Editor** from the results and click **Run as administrator**.
   3. In the **Registry Editor**, go to **Computer** > **HKEY_LOCAL_MACHINE** > **SOFTWARE** > **Microsoft** > **Windows Advanced Threat Protection** > **Status**.
 The OrgId of the Defender or antivirus running on your device will be displayed here.

   ?> If you do not see the **Windows Advanced Threat Protection** folder, it indicates your device is not enrolled with any MDM solution.
-Proceed to onboard your device in to SEED.
+Proceed to onboard your device to SEED.

   4. Identify the organisation of the Defender or the antivirus on your device.